andrewjpoole/elasticband/readme.md

 It covers basic CRUD operations and supports queries either via rest body (i.e. like kibana dev tools) or simple text queries like 'name:andrew* and notes:*banana*'.

-## LIMITATIONS?
+## Limitations?

-I haven't included calls to the bulk api, the official client libraries should be used instead.
+It doesn't include any calls to the bulk api as yet, the official client libraries should be used instead for that.

 ## CHANGES